-A. Mission: The Council on Strategic Communications is a forum for senior professionals who have responsibilities for alumni relations, communications, university relations and other external constituency relations at land-grant and public research universities.
-Through the interaction of its members, this Council develops, implements, and advises on strategies that aggressively advocate the benefits, achievements and vital contributions of land-grant and public research universities to the quality of life in the United States, thereby increasing the understanding and support for public higher education at the state and national levels.
+The Council on Strategic Communications (CSC) is a forum for senior professionals who have responsibilities for strategic communications, marketing, university relations and other external constituency relations at one of APLU’s member institutions.
+Through the interaction of its members, this Council helps identify and share best practices and develop new strategies to publicly convey the benefits, achievements and vital contributions of land-grant and public research universities to the quality of life in North America, thereby increasing the understanding and support for public higher education at the state, province, and national levels.

 Integral to the mission is a close and continuing relationship with the Council on Governmental Affairs, which focuses on many of the same issues on a day-to-day basis, and whose support is vital to the success of this Council’s mission.
-The Council on Strategic Communications works with the Council of Presidents and other APLU Councils and Commissions to provide advice and guidance on advocacy strategies that contributes to increased understanding of public higher education.
+The Council on Strategic Communications works with the Council of Presidents, Council on Academic Affairs, and other APLU Councils and Commissions to provide advice and guidance on advocacy strategies that contributes to increased understanding of public higher education.

-Finally, this Council will adhere to the highest ethical standards of our profession.
+Finally, this Council will adhere to the highest ethical standards.

 B. Vision: The Council on Strategic Communications will be:

-A. Membership: Membership on the Council on Strategic Communications shall be open to APLU institutional representatives with substantial responsibility for strategic communications and marketing who are directly named by an APLU member institution's President or Chancellor to be on the Council or are unquestionably senior leaders in the related areas for their institution.
+A. Membership: Membership on the Council on Strategic Communications shall be open to representatives with substantial responsibility for strategic communications and marketing who are directly named by an APLU member institution's President or Chancellor to be on the Council or are unquestionably senior leaders in the related areas for their institution.

-B. Meetings: The Council will meet at least twice a year -- once during the APLU annual meeting and at a spring or summer meeting designated by the Chair and/or the Executive Committee.
+B. Meetings: The Council will meet at least twice a year -- once during the APLU annual meeting and once at the CSC summer meeting.
+Other meetings can be called by the Chair and/or the Executive Committee.

 Other meetings, conference calls, webinars, etc., may be called by the Chair as necessary or requested.
-It shall be the responsibility of the Executive Committee to organize the location and details for the spring/summer meeting and to organize the program for the annual meeting.
+It shall be the responsibility of the Executive Committee to organize the location and agenda for the summer meeting and to organize the CSC program for the annual meeting.
 Special committees may be appointed for this purpose.
-Working group Chairs who are not members of the Executive Committee shall be invited to attend the Executive Committee meetings.
+Working group Chairs who are not members of the Executive Committee may be invited to attend the Executive Committee meetings.

 C. Governance: An Executive Committee shall be responsible for conducting the Council’s activities through Council committees and members.
-The Executive Committee shall consist of 17 members, as follows: Chair, the immediate past Chair, a Chair-elect, twelve at-large members, as well as the APLU Vice President, Public Affairs and the APLU Director, Electronic Media & Associate Director, Public Affairs, ex officio without a vote.
+The Executive Committee shall consist of 15 members, as follows: Chair, the immediate past Chair, a Chair-elect, and 12 at-large members.
+The APLU Vice President, Public Affairs and the APLU Director, Public Affairs, will both be ex officio members without a vote.
 The term of each Executive Committee member and the officer shall begin on the first day of January following the APLU Annual Meeting at which they were elected.

-D. Officers: The term of office for officers of the Council on Strategic Communications and Advancement shall be two years.
+D. Officers: The term of office for officers of the Council on Strategic Communications shall be two years.
 The officers shall consist of a Chair, the Immediate Past Chair, and the Chair-Elect.
 The Chair shall serve as the Council’s representative on the APLU Board of Directors.

-E. Executive Committee Members: In addition to the officers and the ex officio members, there will be 12 members of the Executive Committee who normally are chosen to staggered three-year terms.
+E. Executive Committee Members: The 15 members of the Executive Committee are chosen to staggered three-year terms.
 Independent of their leadership positions on the Council, officers are also elected to the overall Executive Committee on the same three-year terms.
-Members can serve up to two terms for a total of six years with two exception that allow for longer periods of time: If an executive committee member serves as chair during their fifth and sixth years on the panel, they may remain a member of the executive committee for an additional three-year term in order to fulfill their past-chair responsibilities; and 2) If a current executive member filled a vacancy part way through a term, the remainder of that initial term is not counted as one of their two terms on the committee.
-Beginning in November 2014, an executive committee member who fills a vacancy will have that partial term count as one of his/her full terms regardless of whether there are three years or three days left on that first term.
+Members can serve up to two terms for a total of six years with two exceptions that allow for longer periods of time: If an executive committee member serves as chair during their fifth and sixth years on the panel, they may remain a member of the executive committee for an additional three-year term in order to fulfill their past-chair responsibilities; and 2) If a current executive member fills a vacancy more than 18 months into a three-year term, the remainder of that initial term is not counted as one of their two eligible terms on the committee.
 No more than one person from an APLU member institution may serve on the executive committee at any given time.

-While the nature of the job as a senior communications or advancement officer at a public university can understandably cause unexpected disruptions, Executive Committee members must make all legitimate efforts to participate in Council and Executive Committee meetings, conference calls, etc. Executive Committee members who cannot participate in live discussions should provide comments or questions to the Chair by e-mail or phone.
-Failure to regularly take an active role with Executive Committee business could result in a request from the Chair to leave the Executive Committee or, in extreme cases, a vote to remove that inactive member.
+While the nature of the job as a senior communications, marketing, or external relations officer at a public university can understandably cause unexpected disruptions, Executive Committee members must make all legitimate efforts to participate in Council and Executive Committee meetings, conference calls, etc. Executive Committee members who cannot participate in live discussions should provide comments or questions to the Chair by e-mail or phone.
+Failure to regularly take an active role with Executive Committee business could result in a request from the leadership of the Executive Committee or, in extreme cases, a vote to remove that inactive member.